-98. A person who has been committed for trial before the Grand Court shall be entitled at any time before the trial to have a copy of the depositions without payment.
+98. A person who -

+- (a) has been committed for trial; or - (b) has had his matter transmitted for hearing, before the Grand Court shall be entitled at any time before the trial to have a copy of the written statements without payment.